goFrendiAsgard/stalchmst/static-content/markdown/docker-compose.md

 ---

-# What Docker-compose is for
+# What Docker Compose is for

 * Prepare development environment as quick as possible (i.e: mysql, redis, rabbit-mq pre-configured)